webplatform/docs/javascript/Object/defineProperty/index.md

 |Not_required=No
 |Examples={{Single Example
 |Language=JavaScript
+|Description='''Adding a Data Property'''

-|Description=In the following example, the '''Object.defineProperty''' function adds a data property to a user-defined object.
+In the following example, the '''Object.defineProperty''' function adds a data property to a user-defined object.
 To instead add the property to an existing DOM object, uncomment the <code>var = window.document</code> line.
 |Code=var newLine = "&lt;br /&gt;";

 // Create a user-defined object.